Raathigesh/Raathigesh.github.io/_posts/2015-01-09-Introduction-to-Fluent-API-in-C#.md

 ---
-layout: post
-title: Introduction to Fluent API in C#
+title:  "Introduction to Fluent API in C#"
-excerpt: "In object orientation programming, fluent APIs are just like any other APIs but they provide a more human redable code.
-Consider a scenario where we want to build an object called Car and assign some properties to it."
-modified: 2015-01-09
-tags: [.Net]
-comments: true
+categories:
+  - C#
 ---
 In object orientation programming, fluent APIs are just like any other APIs but they provide a more human redable code.
 Consider a scenario where we want to build an object called Car and assign some properties to it.